iondv/framework/docs/en/2_system_description/metadata_structure/meta_security/meta_security.md

 #### "Use"

 `use` - is the right to create the class objects.
-It sets the permission to create class objects and to use them in the reference and collections.
+It sets the permission to create class objects and to use them in the references and collections.

-Without `use` - references are also displayed in the collection.
+Without `use` - references are also displayed in the collections.
 If there is  `read`, but no `use`, then it is imposible to select an object and place it the collection.

 ```
 - id: Users